 CO2 Safety

-Carbon Dioxide (CO2) is a gas that is present in the air we breathe in small quantities.
+Carbon Dioxide (CO2) is a gas that is present in small quantities in the air we breathe.
 About 400 Parts Per Million (PPM).
-CO2 is a widely used gas in the beverage and cannabis industries can be extremely dangerous if not used properly.
-The latest revision of the International Fire Code (IFC 2015) requires that any site using Carbon Dioxide to have a detection system for CO2 gas.
-This code also requires that a notification or alarm be set off when the atmosphere reaches 5,000ppm.
-Many times other equipment can be needed to comply or keep workers safe.
+CO2 is widely used in the beverage and cannabis industries and can be extremely dangerous if not used properly.
+The latest revision of the International Fire Code (IFC 2015) requires any site using Carbon Dioxide to have a CO2 gas detection system.
+This code also requires a notification or alarm when the atmospheric CO2 concentration reaches 5,000ppm.
+Proper monitoring equipment is the only way to know if you have 400ppm or 10,000ppm.

-Whether you are enriching a plant growing atmosphere with CO2 or brewing beer or have a restaurant Gas & Safety Systems Consulting, LLC will help to keep you safe and compliant.
+Whether you are enriching a plant growing atmosphere with CO2, brewing beer, or have a restaurant, our team will help to keep you safe and compliant.

 Carbon Dioxide (CO₂) Safety and Compliance